Suns' Kevin Durant out after injuring ankle in pregame slip - KESQ

 Video showed Durant driving to the basket during warmups when he rolled his left ankle as he jumped.
 He immediately hopped up and continued his pregame work, but several minutes later, the Suns confirmed that Durant would miss the game.

 He was not on the Suns’ bench to start the game.
-Torrey Craig started in Durant’s place.
+Torrey Craig started in Durant’s place and the Suns rolled to a 132-101 win for their fourth straight victory.

 Durant averaged 26.7 points and 7.3 rebounds in his three games with Phoenix.